bo-bo0/JHotReload/README.md

 <h2 align="center" id="htui">How to use it? (via API)</h2>

-After importing the library into your Java project, you can use it via its API.
+After importing the library in your Java project, you can use it via its API.

 First include the needed imports:<br>
 <code>import net.jhotreload.components.variables.HotVariable;</code><br>